 Certain symptoms of schizophrenia are associated with overactive dopamine neurotransmission.
 The antipsychotics used to treat these symptoms are antagonists for dopamine—they block dopamine’s effects by binding its receptors without activating them.
 Thus, they prevent dopamine released by one neuron from signaling information to adjacent neurons.

 In contrast to agonists and antagonists, which both operate by binding to receptor sites, reuptake inhibitors prevent unused neurotransmitters from being transported back to the neuron.
-This leaves more neurotransmitters in the synapse for a longer time, increasing its effects.
+This allows neurotransmitters to remain active in the synaptic cleft for longer durations, increasing their effectiveness.
 Depression, which has been consistently linked with reduced serotonin levels, is commonly treated with selective serotonin reuptake inhibitors (SSRIs).
 By preventing reuptake, SSRIs strengthen the effect of serotonin, giving it more time to interact with serotonin receptors on dendrites.
 Common SSRIs on the market today include Prozac, Paxil, and Zoloft.
 The drug LSD is structurally very similar to serotonin, and it affects the same neurons and receptors as serotonin.
 Psychotropic drugs are not instant solutions for people suffering from psychological disorders.
 Often, an individual must take a drug for several weeks before seeing improvement, and many psychoactive drugs have significant negative side effects.
 Furthermore, individuals vary dramatically in how they respond to the drugs.
 To improve chances for success, it is not uncommon for people receiving pharmacotherapy to undergo psychological and/or behavioral therapies as well.
 Some research suggests that combining drug therapy with other forms of therapy tends to be more effective than any one treatment alone (for one such example, see March et al., 2007).

 Review the process of neural communication in the following CrashCourse psychology video: